gammasim/simtools/docs/source/model_parameters.md

 :::{Danger}
 This is for experts only and might impact the simulation model database for all users.
-Tests should be done before applying this to the production databases.
+Tests should be done using a sandbox database before applying this to the production databases.
 :::

 ### Update a single model parameter